TrendMicro-Volunteer-Club/formula-trend-toi/README.md

-# formula_trend_toi
+# Trend Micro Formula Trend Transfer of Information
-Trend Micro Formula Trend transfer of information documents repository, for volunteer clubs
+Repositorty for sample code, documents, simulator, and firmware of Formula Trend.